State Reporting Vendor Conversion Guidance

 Thinking About Switching Your SIS?

-DPI recommends converting when the calendar year switches but keeping SIS A open until after the fall/winter snapshot is taken.
-This means both SIS A and SIS B would be active for an overlapping period of time between July 1 and the December snapshot date.
-DPI especially recommends having SIS crossover when merging schools/districts to ensure no data is lost and that the data submission transition runs smoothly.
+- Vendor Overlap/Dual vendors until after the December Snapshot.
+(RECOMMENDED) Consider overlapping your subscriptions until after the December Snapshot.
+This means both SIS A and SIS B would be active for an overlapping period between July 1 and the December snapshot date.
+This allows for the prior year vendor to manage data historically, and the new vendor to submit data for the new school year.
 Having two systems active simultaneously will be an extra expense to factor, but it will make certain no data is lost in the conversion.
 We strongly recommend that at least three school years’ worth of data be available for you to change and edit.
 This amount of time is minimally needed for dropout calculations.

 Pre-Conversion Tasks